 Borderline Personality Disorder is a disorder that affects mood as well as how a person interacts with others.
 BPD is the most commonly recognised personality disorder.
+In the UK, borderline personality disorder is also commonly referred to as emotionally unstable personality disorder.

 The symptoms of BPD are split into four main areas, these are: